averykhoo/vibe-player-v3/REFACTOR_PLAN.md

   single-threaded Web Workers, ensuring a smooth and responsive user experience.
 * **Offline-Capable & Installable:** Built as a Progressive Web App (PWA) that can be installed on user devices and run reliably without an internet connection.
-* **Shareable via URL:** The entire application state—including the loaded audio URL, playback time, and all parameters—will be serialized into the URL's query string, enabling users to share a link that perfectly reproduces their session.
+* **Shareable via URL:** The entire application **session state**—including the loaded audio URL, playback time, and all analysis/playback parameters—will be serialized into the URL's query string.
+This enables users to share a link that perfectly reproduces their session, while personal user preferences are retained separately.

 ### **1.2.
 Architectural Principles & Design Constraints**